tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The Test Validation Data are organized as two flat CSV files.
 Each row in each file is intended for the single `Validation` of a single Test.
 The file has columns identifying the Test, the input data, the expected `Response.status`, `Response.result`, an example `Response.comment`, `Parameter` values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Most of the terms for a given Test are `bdq:Empty`.

 The Test Validation Data records are all fragmentary [Simple Darwin Core](https://dwc.tdwg.org/simple/) (Wieczorek et al. 2012) dwc:Occurrence records.
 Each row contains values for only those Darwin Core terms that are relevant input to the particular `Validation` and consists of a mixture of real and artificial data.
-The validation data consist of over 1100 records, with an average of about 10 validation cases for each Test (designed to exercise all of the decision pathways in the `Specification` of the Test).
-The set of rows for a given Test are intended to be sufficient to validate that an `Implementation` of that particular Test performs as expected against the `Specification`.
+The validation data consist of over 1100 records, with an average of about 10 validation cases for each Test (designed to exercise all of the decision pathways in the specification of the Test (that is, all paths within each Expected Response)).
+The set of rows for a given Test are intended to be sufficient to validate that an implementation of that particular Test performs as expected against the specification.

 #### 8.1.1 DataID as a validation data record identifier (normative)

 Test Validation Data rows SHOULD be uniquely identified within the validation dataset with a dataID.

 Additional Test records can be readily generated or adapted from real data using the following template based on the specifications below.
 In consideration of the community, the `dataID` values MUST uniquely identify a `Validation` case for each additional Test data record and the resulting data SHOULD be added to the appropriate [TG2_test_validation_data*.csv](../../../../core/) file.
-Frameworks that validate Test `Implementations` against the Test Validation Data SHOULD report failure cases including the `dataID` of the validation data for rows that did not validate.
+Frameworks that validate Test implementations against the Test Validation Data SHOULD report failure cases including the `dataID` of the validation data for rows that did not validate.

 ### 8.2 Structure of the Test Validation Data (non-normative)

 The Test Validation Data are intended as input into a testing system that can evaluate the implementations of Tests, evaluating each Test independently.
 Each Test Validation Data record contains only the values of the `Information Elements` ([Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021)) for a single Test as input.
-A `Validation` framework is expected to present those `Information Elements` as input to a Test `Implementation` and assesses whether the `Response` from the Test `Implementation` for that input conforms to the expected `Response` values for that row in the Test Validation Data.
-The Test Validation Data could be processed as input for unit tests using some unit testing framework for Test `Implementations`, or it could be used as the basis for presenting synthetic records to a larger Test execution system.
+A `Validation` framework is expected to present those `Information Elements` as input to a Test implementation and assesses whether the `Response` from the Test implementation for that input conforms to the expected `Response` values for that row in the Test Validation Data.
+The Test Validation Data could be processed as input for unit tests using some unit testing framework for Test implementations, or it could be used as the basis for presenting synthetic records to a larger Test execution system.
 The Test Validation Data are designed to be used at a level where individual Tests are being assessed.
-The structure of the validation data attempts to be at a level of abstraction above the method signature specificity needed in unit Tests (i.e., the structure of the Test Validation Data is generic, not specific to a particular Test), but still at a level that is examining individual Test `Implementations`, and below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich `Data Quality Reports` as output.
+The structure of the validation data attempts to be at a level of abstraction above the method signature specificity needed in unit Tests (i.e., the structure of the Test Validation Data is generic, not specific to a particular Test), but still at a level that is examining individual Test implementations, and below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich `Data Quality Reports` as output.
 The chosen level of abstraction for the Test Validation Data avoids forcing particular formats on `Data Quality Reports` as a whole, as the responses from individual Tests are validated, not `Data Quality Reports`.

 The header for the data in the Test Validation Data files includes a column for each `Information Element` and each `Parameter` among all those used in the BDQ standard.
 Following are definitions for a subset of all columns in the Test Validation Data files: